WD Black SN770 Vs. Samsung 990 PRO: DRAM-less Versus Flagship

 AS SSD Sequential Performance

 No SSD will reach its theoretical maximum sequential performance in the AS SSD benchmark, but it still largely reflects the same differences in this case.
-The 990 PRO’s read speed is 35% higher than the SN770 and write speed is about 37% better.
+The 990 PRO’s read speed is 35% higher than the SN770, whereas write speed is about 37% better.

 CrystalDiskMark Sequential & Random Performance